 Over the years I’ve read plenty of “Top 5” lists of what it takes to successfully navigate the startup phases of a business.
 Some of these lists speak to entrepreneurs, describing the personality and character of good leaders.
 Others are specific to the company, conveying what is critical to a successful organization.

 I read another of these lists recently, and that got me thinking about Three Pillar Global’s early stages.
 I figure it’s about time for me to chime in to the conversation and outline the characteristics I think brought us through the earliest phases of our company.

 Commitment & Determination – It seems unlikely that any startup would have the ability to survive without an extreme sense of commitment and determination to succeed.
 The earliest phases of a company can be grueling.
 Sixty, 70, 80, and even 90 hour work weeks are not unusual.
 In a bootstrap, lean times are also frequent.
 Pennies are pinched to ensure payroll is met and founders often need to pony up capital, go without paychecks, and make other sacrifices to get through the bumpy road.

-Finally, there’s no doubt, that every successful startup has been a bit lucky.
+Finally, there’s no doubt that every successful startup has been a bit lucky.
 Things had to go right for you to get over a hump.
-To some degree you create your own luck, but on the other hand, there’s definitely just plain fortuitousness.
-The annuals of start-up companies are sprinkled with failed ventures despite backdrops of hard-work and determination.
-Ultimately, the words of Victor Kiam, owner of Remington Products, remain true: “Entrepreneurs are risk takers, willing to roll the dice with their money or reputation on the line in support of an idea or enterprise.
+To some degree, you create your own luck, but on the other hand, there’s definitely just plain fortuitousness.
+The annals of start-up companies are sprinkled with failed ventures despite backdrops of hard-work and determination.
+Ultimately, the words of Victor Kiam, owner of Remington Products, remain true: “Entrepreneurs are risk-takers, willing to roll the dice with their money or reputation on the line in support of an idea or enterprise.
 They willingly assume responsibility for the success or failure of a venture and are answerable for all its facets.”